 A few benefits to rebalancing:

-The past few months have been a rollercoaster ride for investors.
+The past year has been a rollercoaster ride for investors.
 As market volatility increases, so does the possibility of one's portfolio potentially straying from their objectives.
 It may be time to review your portfolio and see if any adjustments are needed.
 As always, we encourage consulting with an investment professional.